autowarefoundation/autoware.core/planning/autoware_objects_of_interest_marker_interface/README.md

 This package implement a library to manage and visualize the object information by construct and publish it as marker array to rviz.

-For a object to be visualizaed, it has three import characteristics.
+For a object to be visualized, it has three import characteristics.
 - pose the position of the object
 - shape the shape of the Bounding box of the object
 - color the color of the Bounding box of the object